waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Attempt 1: Failed (Turn #11814).
 Whited out.
 - Status: Party fully healed.
 Suicune reset to full HP (if present).
 - Strategy (Round 2): Lead with KIMCHI (Gloom) for Sleep Powder.
 If Suicune is asleep, throw Great Balls.
 Use Smokescreen (Typhlosion) as backup to tank hits.
 - Task: Restock and Prepare.
-(Start Turn: #11815)
+(Start Turn: #11815, 4:00 AM)
-- Plan: Check Directory at (14, 0) on 5F to see if Revives are sold.
+- Plan: Check Directory at (14, 0) on 6F to see if Revives are sold.
 If not, Fly to Ecruteak City and check Tin Tower 1F for Suicune.

 # Strategy for Suicune Rematch
 1. Lead with KIMCHI.